Contributing to Octave Forge

 generate the function reference HTML files with the command

-$ tar cvzf package-html.tar.gz package-html $ md5sum package-html.tar.gz
+$ tar cvzf pkgname-html.tar.gz pkgname-html $ md5sum pkgname-html.tar.gz

 - Post the package, html docs and md5 checksums to the package release tracker asking for review and upload it on the server.
-Once its accepted, an Octave Forge admin will upload and make the announcement on the mailing list.
+Once it's accepted, an Octave Forge admin will upload it and make an announcement on the mailing list.

 - The Octave Wiki has a detailed page about developing for Octave using Mercurial, including a simple description of Mercurial queues.

 - The Octave Wiki also contains detailed commit message guidelines.

 There is a wealth of useful information in the GNU

 Octave documentation.
 In particular,

 - Appendix B describes the creation of test and demo functions,

 - Appendix C offers tips and standards on writing clean code, and